ChilliCream/hotchocolate-docs/docs/middleware.md

 }
 ```

-The class middlewares can be registerd as follows:
+The class middlewares can be registered as follows:

 ```csharp
 descriptor.Field(t => Bar).Use<MyMiddleware>();
 ```

-Also if you have custom parameters that you want to pass allong you can use our factory.
+Also if you have custom parameters that you want to pass along you can use our factory.

 ```csharp
 descriptor.Field(t => Bar).Use((services, next) => new MyMiddleware(next, "custom", "custom", services.GetRequiredService<FooBar>()));
 ```

-Our paging implementation for IQueryable is a field middleware and is provided through an extension method on `IObjectFieldDescriptor`.
+Our paging implementation for `IQueryable` is a field middleware and is provided through an extension method on `IObjectFieldDescriptor`.

 The extension method adds the middleware as well as the arguments that the middleware expects.